kiwix/kiwix-js-pwa/AppPackages/README.md

-# Installation Instructions (Windows 10 Tablet, PC, Mobile)
+# Installation and Sideloading Instructions (Windows 10/11 Tablet, PC, Mobile)

 The easiest way to install Kiwix JS Windows is from the Microsoft Store:

 https://www.microsoft.com/en-gb/store/p/kiwix-js/9p8slz4j979j

-The second easiest way is to open a Command Prompt (Win key -> type "Command" or "Terminal" or "PowerShell") and at the commandline type `winget install kiwix`.
+You can now sideload it easily by opening a Command Prompt (Win key -> type "Command" or "Terminal" or "PowerShell") and at the commandline type `winget install kiwix.kiwixjs`.
 If you don't have [`winget`](https://docs.microsoft.com/en-us/windows/package-manager/winget/) yet, or wish to test a different build, then follow the instructions below. _Uninstall any previous installation of Kiwix JS Windows before you follow this procedure_.

-## Windows 10 Tablet / PC
+## Windows 10/11 Tablet / PC

 Starting in Windows 10 version 2004, **sideloading is enabled by default** and you can install apps by double-clicking signed app packages.
 On Windows 10 version 1909 and earlier, sideloading requires some additional configuration, as does sideloading unsigned packages.